na-na-hi/renget/archive/vffr2.md

 might not translate 1:1 to worse gear.

 As far as Youtube talking heads, Wyverin is probably the most consistently informative as far as what alternative stig sets work on upcoming suits.
-He seems to get beta access every patch to fuck around with a fully unlocked account.

-When you get enough red stigmata resonators (from salvaging spare gacha/foundry stigmatas) try to get at least one each of Pool Party Mei [M] and Newton [B] from the stigmata exchange.
+When you get enough red stigmata resonators (from salvaging duplicate gacha/foundry stigmatas) try to get at least one each of Pool Party Mei [M] and Newton [B] from the stigmata exchange.
 While Mihoyo's been trying to phase them out for a while, they are still two of the better general use support pieces, and can be used almost anywhere.